Melaleuca Founder and Executive Chairman Frank VanderSloot

-Frank L. VanderSloot has been leading Melaleuca, Inc. since it began in September 1985.
-During that time, VanderSloot has guided the company’s growth and made it into a global enterprise with annual revenues over $2 billion.
+Frank VanderSloot has been leading Melaleuca: The Wellness Company since it began in September 1985.
+VanderSloot served as Melaleuca CEO for 37 years before his full-time appointment to Executive Chairman of the Board of Directors.
+During this time, he has guided the company’s growth and made it into a global enterprise with annual revenues over $2 billion.
 Melaleuca serves hundreds of thousands of households in 20 countries and territories across the globe, and VanderSloot has overseen the development of more than 400 wellness products.

 Under VanderSloot’s direction, Melaleuca has been recognized for its outstanding growth and success by several organizations, including Inc. magazine and the U.S. Chamber of Commerce.
 Ernst & Young, CNN and USA Today have named him as the Entrepreneur of the Year.
 He has served as a board member on the U.S. Chamber of Commerce for more than 20 years.